 07 of 08

 Here’s a snowman you can put in the oven!
-Just mold your dough into the shape of a snowman and top with your favorite white sauce and mozzarella cheese.
-A combination of olives and pepperoni slices works well for the eyes, mouth, and buttons, and the best of all you can still use a carrot for the nose!
+You will need raw pizza dough, white sauce, mozzarella cheese, and toppings to make this snowman pizza.
+Just mold your pizza dough into the shape of a snowman and top with your favorite white sauce and mozzarella cheese.
+A combination of olives and pepperoni slices works well for the eyes, mouth, and buttons; and here's a treat where you can use a carrot for the nose!

 08 of 08

-Serve at your party, or bag it up and add labels that read: "Snowman Trail Mix" to send home as party favors.
+Serve at your party or bag it up and add labels that read: "Snowman Party Mix" to send home as favors.